Model

 in_channels:int=1, # input channels

-res_channels:int=16, # residual channels
+res_channels:int=16, # residual block channels

-skip_channels:int=16, # skip connections channels
+skip_channels:int=16, # skip connection channels

-c_channels:int=6, # local conditioning
+c_channels:int=6, # local conditioning (time-wise)

-g_channels:int=0, # global conditioning
+g_channels:int=0, # global conditioning (the same for the whole sequence)

 out_channels:int=1, # output channels

-layer_size:int=4, # Largest dilation is 2^layer_size
+layer_size:int=4, # largest dilation is 2^layer_size

 stack_size:int=1, # number of layers stacks

-out_distribution:str='normal', discrete_channels:int=256, num_mixtures:int=1, use_pad:bool=False,
+out_distribution:str='normal', discrete_channels:int=256, num_mixtures:int=1, # 1=no mixture

-weight_norm:bool=False, kwargs:VAR_KEYWORD
+use_pad:bool=False, weight_norm:bool=False, kwargs:VAR_KEYWORD

 ):